zimeg/emporia-time/README.md

 Meanings of these measurements are as follows:

-- `real`: The actual execution time from start to finish
+- `real`: the actual execution time from start to finish
 - `user`: CPU time spent executing user-mode code for the process
 - `sys`: CPU time spent making system calls in kernel mode